viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 1. Finally, the client runs 100 rounds of inference using the determined label and score pairs, and returns the results of the rounds, including mean and variance values.

-Similarly, the custom module that provides the `MLModelService` module can be found at `src/viam/examples/modules/example_mlmodelservice_tflite.cpp` and also offers rich comments explaining its features and considerations.
+Similarly, the `example_mlmodelservice_tflite` custom module can be found at <file>src/viam/examples/modules/example_mlmodelservice_tflite.cpp</file> and also offers rich comments explaining its features and considerations.

 ## Troubleshooting